PhilipSykes/LMS-ADR/docs/decisions/0001-use-service-oriented-architecture.md

 ## Context and Problem Statement

 The Advanced Media Library (AML) requires a modern library management system to streamline operations across various access points while serving a large user base across the country.
-The system needs to handle different media types, scale for future growth, maintain performance, and ensure data integrity.
+The system needs to handle multiple media types while maintaining fast access times and data integrity across various access points.

-How can we design an architecture that meets these requirements while allowing for performance and horizontal scalability?
+We need to determine: What architecture style will best support our scalability and performance requirements?

 ## Decision Drivers

 - Need for a system that can handle 13.4 million users with 10% annual growth i.e. how intuitively scalable is the architecture style
 - Performance requirements for rapid search results and quick webpage loading times
 - Requirement for centralized management with distributed operations
-- Need to manage a large volume of diverse media types efficiently
+- Must efficiently handle a large number of diverse media types
 - Need for easy updates and modifications without disrupting the entire system

 ## Considered Options